Video: Security guards take down gunman in devil mask at famed Florida strip club

-TAMPA, Fla.
-(WFLA) — A security guard at Mons Venus in Tampa fought off a gunman who tried to enter the gentleman’s club early Sunday morning, police said.
+A security guard at Mons Venus in Tampa fought off a gunman who tried to enter the gentleman’s club early Sunday morning, police said.
+KTLA’s sister station WFLA reports.

 The Tampa Police Department said at about 1:15 a.m., Michael Rudman, 44, tried to force his way into the well-known club while armed with a handgun and a devil mask.
 He also had the words “kill” and “dark one” written on his arms, police say.